boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 * `minimal_nanotez_per_gas_unit` = 100 nanotez per gas unit
 * `minimal_nanotez_per_byte` = 1000 nanotez per bytes=

-#### Setting fees
+### Fee handling
-By default, operations are created using the minimal operation fees specified above.
-If the operation is not confirmed within sixty blocks of being broadcast, the operation is dropped from the mempool.
-If this happens, the operation should be forged and injected again, but with a higher baker fee.
+By default, operations are forged using the minimal operation fee.
+The assumption is that the minimal operation fee will be sufficient for operations to be confirmed. during normal network activity with regards to the number of operations being injected.
+If the network becomes congested, with many operations competing for inclusion into a block, it is possible for the operation to get stuck in the mempool.
+If the operation fails to be confirmed within sixty blocks of the block hash the operation of interest references, the operation will be dropped from the mempool.
+In this case, the operation should be forged and injected again, but with a higher baker fee.
+The process of estimating a sufficient baker fee is not handled by this specification.
+Users should specify a custom fallback fee for instances where the minimal operation fee is insufficient for inclusion into a block.

+## Tezos client requirements
+The Tezos client is used to interact with the tezos node for performing actions as creating operations, injecting operations and querying the state of the blockchain.
+We assume that the Tezos client is capable of:
+* Creating and injecting operations:
+  * Regular transfer operations outside of the zkChannels protocol.
+  * Operations used in the zkChannels protocol.
+    * Originating the zkChannels contract.
+    * Calling entrypoints, including those requiring arguments.
+  * Handling operation fees:
+    * Given a unsigned operation, estimate the gas and storage usage and calculate the minimal baker fee.
+    * Bump up the operation fee by an arbitrary amount.
+* Querying the blockchain:
+  * Given a contract-id, return the contract code and storage.
+  * Given an address, return the balance.
+  * Given an operation hash, return the operation and the block height it was included in.

 ## Contract Requirements
 * The contract keeps track of its current `status` that can be used to determine which entrypoint can be called.
 The initial status is set to `AWAITING_FUNDING`.
 The possible statuses are: `AWAITING_FUNDING`, `OPEN`, `EXPIRY`, `CUST_CLOSE`, `CLOSED`.